Update Alation Analytics V2¶

 Run the installer script with the update flag

 -uto update Alation Analytics V2.
-This action stops the current Alation Analytics V2 Docker containers and Alation Analytics Manager, removes the outdated images from Docker, moves the contents of the new images and Manager to the installation directory, and registers and starts the new images and Manager.
+Run the installer as the root user (if you installed rootless Docker during the original installation) or using sudo.
+The installer stops the current Alation Analytics V2 Docker containers and Alation Analytics Manager, removes the outdated images from Docker, moves the contents of the new images and Manager to the installation directory, and registers and starts the new images and Manager.

 sudo /tmp/update-analytics/alation-analytics-<version>/alation-analytics-installer-<version> -u